JessicaP1998/OGPC2016/design_doc.md

 I created the ability to move around and switch between characters, which also switches the background.
 Now I am	working on creating a main menu for the game.
 The two characters also move at different speeds.

 Jessica:
 I was able to get an arduino uno to give input to the computer, which will allow us to build the controller for the 	game.
-Now

 12/7/15
 Sasha: